 The idea for something like an Alamo Regional Data Alliance isn’t new, and neither is the sweat equity to make it a reality.
-The Alamo Area Community Information System (AACIS) was organized starting in the mid-1990s.
+Collaboration on local data dates to at least the mid-1990s, and by the late 1990s the Alamo Area Community Information System (AACIS) was launched.
 About 30 different public and private organizations – nonprofits, philanthropy, universities, local government – came together and worked for years to build a local “data commons” and democratize access to trustworthy, neutral, and useful data.

 Over time AACIS gave rise to the nonprofit local data intermediary Community Information Now, but the broad community collaboration – the same kind of collaboration we’re building now – didn’t survive.
 We spoke to Mary Ellen Burns, Pilar Oates, and Steve Blanchard (AACIS co-founders who remain involved to this day) about what lessons our local history can teach us about data collaboration in 2017.